 How did Google manage to be so financially successful and sustainable over time?
-The answer lies on a compelling value proposition for three key players.
+The answer lies in a compelling value proposition for three key players.

 Users: I can find an answer to anything

-However, thanks to a powerful algorithm, called PageRank it soon took off.
+However, thanks to a powerful algorithm called PageRank, it soon took off.
 Initially, it was not clear how the search engine was supposed to make money.
 One thing was clear for its founders though: it was supposed to be free for its users.

-In fact, Google uses that data to tweak its search algorithm, to make it able to read, interpret, understand and process users’ queries.
+In fact, Google uses that data to tweak its search algorithm to make it able to read, interpret, understand, and process users’ queries.